$\alpha$-monogeneity of pure number fields: criterion and density: Introduction

-The density of square-free integers in progressions and basic $p$-adic features of Frobenius (Teichm\"uller lifts) will play a role in our distributional results, for accessible references see Brown~\cite{Brown2021} and standard sources such as Cohen~\cite{CohenANTI} or Koblitz~\cite{Koblitzpadic}.
-For pure cubics, monogeneity (not necessarily via $\alpha$) and quantitative aspects were studied by Aygin--Nguyen~\cite{AyginNguyen2021}.
-In the monic coefficient space, Bhargava--Shankar--Wang \cite{BSWI,BSWII} proved that a positive density $\zeta(2)^{-1}$ of polynomials (f) satisfy $\mathbb{Z}[x]/(f)=\mathcal{O}_{\mathbb{Q}[x]/(f)}$, and they determined the density of squarefree discriminants.
-They further extend these results to binary forms and resolve the arithmetic Bertini case of $\mathbb{P}^1_{\mathbb{Z}}$.
-Our work addresses instead the thin family $f_m(x)=x^n-m$: we give a complete local–global criterion for $\mathbb{Z}[\sqrt[n]{m}]$ to be maximal and compute the exact density $\frac{6}{\pi^2}\prod_{p\mid n}\frac{p}{p+1}$ along the m-line.
-Thus, BSW treat the generic coefficient space (via invariant‑theoretic methods), while we handle a rigid one‑parameter family (via Dedekind’s criterion), and the two sets of results are complementary.
+The density of square-free integers in progressions and basic $p$-adic features of Frobenius (Teichm\"uller lifts) will play a role in our distributional results, for accessible references see Brown's paper~\cite{Brown2021} and standard sources such as Cohen's book~\cite{CohenANTI} or Koblitz's book~\cite{Koblitzpadic}.
+For pure cubics, monogeneity and quantitative aspects were studied by Aygin--Nguyen~\cite{AyginNguyen2021}.
+In the monic coefficient space, Bhargava--Shankar--Wang~\cite{BSWI,BSWII} proved that a positive density $\zeta(2)^{-1}$ of polynomials $f$ satisfy $\mathbb{Z}[x]/(f)=\mathcal{O}_{\mathbb{Q}[x]/(f)}$, and they determined the density of squarefree discriminants.
+Our work addresses instead the thin family $f_m(x)=x^n-m$: we give a complete local–global criterion for $\mathbb{Z}[\sqrt[n]{m}]$ to be maximal and compute the exact density $\frac{6}{\pi^2}\prod_{p\mid n}\frac{p}{p+1}$.
+Thus, Bhargava--Shankar--Wang treat the generic coefficient space (via invariant‑theoretic methods), while we handle a rigid one‑parameter family (via Dedekind’s criterion), and the two sets of results are complementary.
 From a moduli‑theoretic perspective, schemes parameterizing monogenic generators and notions of local monogenicity are developed in~\cite{ArpinBozleeSmith2023}, while not used here, this situates our local conditions in a geometric framework.